OpenCilk/www.opencilk.org/src/community/join-us.md

   </div>

   <div class="form-group">
-    <label for="conferences">Considering your areas of interest, which conferences do you think represent the best SPE research?
-You may optionally include rankings and/or comments with your answer.</label>
+    <label for="conferences"><strong>4.</strong> Considering your areas of interest, which conferences do you think represent the best SPE research?
+You may optionally rank them based on your preference.</label>
-    <textarea class="form-control" id="conferences" name="conferences" rows="2"></textarea>
+    <textarea class="form-control" id="conferences" name="conferences" rows="2" placeholder="1. first, 2. second, 3. third"></textarea>
   </div>

-  </br>Which activities would be most interesting to you for SPE community-building?
+  </br><strong>5.</strong> Which activities would be most interesting to you for SPE community-building?
 (Check all that apply.)
   <div class="form-check">
     <input class="form-check-input" type="checkbox" id="events_like_hopc" name="events_like_hopc" value="events_like_hopc">
     <label class="form-check-label" for="events_like_hopc">